August 28, 2023

 A Joint Review Panel requests more information from Benga Mining Ltd before making a decision on a 2020 hearing into the reopening of the Grassy Mountain near Crowsnest Pass.

-AWA prepares for a possible hearing for a new open pit coal mine by forming AWA and Grassy Mountain Group; AWA learns that newly-acquired critical habitat order for the threatened Westslope Cutthroat Trout may apply to a new mine at Grassy Mountain.
+AWA prepares for a possible hearing for a new open pit coal mine on Grassy Mountain by forming AWA and Grassy Mountain Group; AWA learns that newly-acquired critical habitat order for the threatened Westslope Cutthroat Trout may apply to a new mine at Grassy Mountain.

 Grande Cache Coal is sold to Chinese-based Winsway Coking Coal Holdings Ltd. and Japanese-based Marubeni Corporation.